Learn how you can compensate for your impact with carbon credits

 Becoming a carbon neutral business

 Successful companies recognise that becoming sustainable is crucial to long-term success.
 Take the opportunity to become carbon neutral, contribute to nature, and reap the rewards of increased revenue, reduced costs, stakeholder engagement, and reduced risk.
-At DGB, we provide carbon reduction and compensation solutions to organisations worldwide, supporting a wide range of clients from every type of business to governments.
-In addition, our 'Integrate trees into your business' programme helps businesses invest in nature on behalf of their clients and employees with unique tree planting services.

-High-quality carbon credits
+High-quality carbon units

 Our global projects